Ildaron/Consciousness-Is-Measurable/README.md

 # Consciousness Is Measurable
+Open-Source Project to solve one of the main mysteries.
+Join the team.

 This repository approaches consciousness as an engineering problem rather than a mystical concept.
 Our current objective is to provide Python scripts that enable easy access to available brain datasets, facilitating practical analysis, experimentation, and reproducible research.